George-Miao/Dotfile/README.md

 # My Dotfiles - Minimum

 Collection of my dotfiles, for server or headless environment.
+Handled with yadm.

 Config set: